6A31/stats5b5t-documentation/doc/tools.md

 > errmsg
 Returns the error message from the API

-If the api does not return a error message this will return:
+If the api does not return an error message, this will return:
 "No error message provided.
 JSON response is valid"
-If the api did return a error it will return a string with the error message.
+If the api did return an error, it will return a string with the error message.